 Variational Form (a.k.a Theme and Variation)

-Sonata Form does not have a letter structure that can be applied to it.
+Sonata Form is different from the other types of form that we’ve looked at so far as it does not have a letter structure – like A, B, A – that can be applied to it.

 12 Bar Blues

-12 Bar Blues is a standard Blues form that takes place over 12 bars (or measures).
+A standard Blues form takes place over 12 bars (or measures), hence its name 12 bar blues.

 The form follows an ABACBA pattern in which A = I chord, B = IV chord, and C = V chord of a key.